MarceloFreitasx/experian_challenge/README.md

 - `dio: ^5.7.0`
   - Facilitated making HTTP requests to the Marvel API and handling responses.
 Its features, such as interceptors and error handling, were instrumental in ensuring reliable data fetching and error management.
 - `get: ^4.6.6`
-  - Chosen as the primary state management solution due to its simplicity, performance, and my familiarity with the library.
+  Chosen as the primary state management solution due to its simplicity, performance, and my familiarity with the library.
 Get offered a streamlined approach to managing application state, navigation, and dependency injection, leading to a more maintainable and scalable codebase.

+##

+> _Firebase Analytics is a valuable tool for gathering user insights.
+Although native iOS integration was not feasible for this iteration due to hardware constraints, it remains a high priority for future development.
+We plan to revisit this feature in subsequent releases._